What Is Elder Abuse & How Can I report It?

 1. Physical Abuse

 This is usually the most obvious form of abuse.
 While occasional injuries may be normal, frequent cuts, bruises, and broken bones could be a sign that the person is being abused.
-Any type of unexplained injury should be documented.
-Elderly individuals who have been physically abused may begin to show signs of psychological or emotional trauma.
+Any type of unexplained injury needs to be documented.
+Elderly individuals who have been physically abused may begin to show signs of psychological and/or emotional trauma.
 They may appear afraid of their caregiver, be unwilling to discuss their experiences, and become withdrawn from family members and friends.
 They may feel depressed, developing feelings of worthlessness or hopelessness brought on by their situation.

 - Constantly appear dirty or disheveled